Small Groups Registration

 Old Design

-We already had a design system used on a previous project, TIST's learning platform, so we retrieved the look & feel for the new app, ensuring visual consistency across all our TIST's products.
+We already had a design system used on a previous project, "TIST's learning platform", so the look & feel for the new app, ensuring visual consistency across all our TIST's products.

 Our main task was to rethink the user experience from the ground up, creating a flow that would guide Cluster Servants through the registration, while keeping the interface aligned with TIST’s visual identity and functional requirements.